Advent of Code 2019: Retrospective

-This year I participated in Advent of Code for the first time; I previously wrote about why and my goals.
-Well, yesterday, on Christmas Day, I finished all fifty stars!
+This year I participated in Advent of Code for the first time, and yesterday, on Christmas Day, I finished all fifty stars!

 Except for Day 18 and part 2 of Day 22, I finished every problem on the day it came out and blogged about it, which was my initial goal.
 Although sometimes the blogging took a couple of days :) All the posts are in a single enormous blog post.

 Overall I can say that this is my proudest programming-related acheivement and the most fun I've ever had programming.
 I had to relearn a bunch of math and computer science techniques, like 2d and 3d geometry, modular arithmetic, bit twiddling, basic data structures and algorithms, BFS/DFS and pathfinding, dynamic programming, matrix algebra, assembly programming, and cellular automata.
 I also learned a bit about computer organization in practice, something we only briefly touched in university, by building a virtual machine and disassembling an Intcode program to reverse engineer a problem.
 The breadth and depth of the topics was truly remarkable.
 I feel like I used most of my formal education in one single month.
 This was so refreshing after years of iterative large-system building that is mostly devoid of theoretically-interesting problems.
 (Not to say it's not just as important :)

 I've been skeptical of my formal education for the last few years, but it certainly did help this month: I was able to at least identify the underlying theoretical problem or relevant approach each day within a minute or two, even if I had to read Wikipedia a bit to remember the details.
 For shortest paths I immediately went to BFS, for the card shuffling I immediately thought "group theory," and so on.